Home-Sharing-Team/final-capstone-Project-Back-End/README.md

   Run Rails s command to run Ruby on Rails console

-### Run tests
+## Testing:

-    rspec spec/capybara
+Tu run the test in your terminal, please type: rspec spec/capybara

 ## Show your support:

-Give a :star: if you like this project!
+Give a :star: if you like this project! (click here)

 ## Authors: